 For RIA study, 75 parents and their teenagers were interviewed separately about the teens’ recent use of cigarettes, alcohol, marijuana and other drugs.
 Parent-participants were, on average, female (85 percent) – 39 years of age with 13 years of education.
 Teen-participants were, on average, male (61 percent) – 16 years of age and not receiving substance abuse treatment (76 percent).

 In a very important finding – parents were less aware of the extent of the teen’s substance use if the teen was younger (about 14 or 15-years-old), and if the parents did less monitoring of what their teens were doing after school, during the evening and on weekends.
+Even after parents find out they are not looking for proper ways to combat the problem.
+There are many drug and alcohol treatment facilities who can help ensure that teenagers understand the the problems.
 Together, these findings suggest that parents need to consider increasing their monitoring of how teens spend their time and begin thinking about substance use at a significantly younger age.

 Also, parents who are overly self-involved made less accurate reports.